| Title: | I/O Tools for Streaming |

 The processing is geared towards efficiency - no string re-coding is performed and raw input vector is processed directly, avoiding the creation of intermediate string representations.

-Note that it is legal to use the same separator for sep
+Note that it is legal to use the same separator for sep and

-in which case the first field is treated as a row name and
+nsep in which case the first field is treated as a row name and

 subsequent fields as data columns.